Bang Hai Ja: Artist of Light

 Bang Hai Ja is known as “the artist of light.”
 The reason is very direct.
 She had depicted light as her main subject in every art piece she created throughout her entire life for about more than sixty years.
 Also, most of her artworks’ titles include light explicitly.
 Her interest in light as a subject started in her childhood.
 She spoke in one of her interviews that as a sick child, she was not able to run around and play as her peers did.
 Instead, she often spent time thinking and observing.
-She further explains that she was captivated by the sunlight that was reflected on the little stream on the side of her grandparent’s house, and started to wonder if she would be able to capture this beautiful and mesmerizing light with her brushes and paints.
+She further explains that she was captivated by the sunlight that was reflected on the little stream on the side of her grandparents' house, and started to wonder if she would be able to capture this beautiful and mesmerizing light with her brushes and paints.

 However, this visual aspect of light was not the only thing that made her depict light in her paintings for her entire life.
 Bang Hai Ja has a solid philosophy about light, which is very explicitly stated in all of her interviews and autobiographies.
 The fundamental philosophy that underlies in all her works is that light was the first thing that marked the beginning of the entire universe, the cosmos.
 Therefore, she believes that light is the origin of everything, and all eventually return to the light.
 She not only states her philosophy of light, but actually embraces and visually, and physically manifests this philosophy with her choice of materials and the process of art making.